ChemeketaCS/csweb/content/assignments/cs162/rectangle/index.md

 unit tests.
 You won't be writing the same exact tests, but use them as a reference.

-Here is a sample test, for your Rectangle constructor and `getPoint`, to get you going.
-The `getPoint` method will be tested in lots of other places; you do not need to write a separate test for it.
+Here is a sample test, for your Rectangle constructor and `getUpperLeftVertex`, to get you going.
+The `getUpperLeftVertex` method will be tested in lots of other places; you do not need to write a separate test for it.

 ```